MCP Reference: managedkafka

 update_cluster

 Update an existing Google Cloud Managed service for Apache Kafka cluster.
-To update a cluster, please provide the Project ID, Location, and Cluster ID.

 This tool returns a long-running operation (LRO) that you can poll using the get_operation tool to track the cluster update status.
 Cluster updates can take 20 minutes or longer.